 Between the date hereof and the Signing Date, none of the Targets or the Seller shall intentionally solicit or facilitate (including by way of providing information regarding the Targets or their businesses to any Person or providing access to any Person) any inquiries, discussions or proposals regarding, continue or enter into discussions or negotiations with respect to, or enter into or consummate any agreement or understanding in connection with any proposal regarding, any purchase or other acquisition of all or a material portion of the assets or properties of the Targets (other than the transactions in the ordinary course of business consistent with past practices), or any shares (whether newly issued or currently outstanding) of either Target, any merger, joint venture, association or recapitalization involving the Targets, the liquidation, dissolution or reorganization of the Targets, or any similar transaction, and the Seller and the Targets shall inform the Targets' and their directors, employees, agents, representatives and Affiliates to refrain from any of the foregoing.
-The Seller's Knowledge, any of their respective representatives, including the nature and terms of any of the foregoing and the identity of the parties involved.
+The Seller's shall promptly notify the Buyer if any such bona fide, written inquiries or proposals are received by the Targets, the Seller or, to the Seller's Knowledge, any of their respective representatives, including the nature and terms of any of the foregoing and the identity of the parties involved.